l3wi/HUB/quick-start/create-user.md

 stub = hub_pb2_grpc.HubStub(chan)
 ```

-Create a new user named, "Test.
+Create a new user named, "Test".
 A new deposit address was generated.
 IncludeChecksum=True means that the address will contain the 81-tryte address plus the 9-tryte checksum for a total of 90-trytes.

 ```
 # Create a new user and generate a deposit address